-Lebasque also took inspiration from the softer impressionist palette of Pissarro, with whom he also studied.
+Lebasque was a close friend of Matisse, Manguin and Roualt but unlike them did not share their preference for wild, violent color.
+He took inspiration instead from the softer impressionist palette of Pissarro, with whom he also studied.
 In his outdoor scenes as well as his intimate interiors he employed large free strokes with the brush to construct his compositions but in colors that were at once vaporous, delicate and harmonious.
 He spent much of his career in the south of France painting along the shores of the Mediterranean or in his home at Le Cannet.
 He was a neighbor and close friend of Pierre Bonnard and Henri Matisse, and the three men shared many of the same artistic ideals and aspirations.

 Museum Collections Include: